The NeverEnding Story (film): Plot

-Ten-year-old Bastian Bux is a shy and outcast bibliophile and lives with his widowed father.
-One day on his way to school, Bastian is chased by bullies but escapes by hiding in a bookstore, annoying the bookseller, Mr. Coreander.
-Bastian's interest in books leads him to ask about the one Coreander is reading, but the bookseller advises against reading it, saying that it is not a "safe" story like regular books.
-With his curiosity piqued, Bastian secretly takes the book, titled The Neverending Story, leaving a note promising to return it, and hides in the school's attic to read.
+Bastian Balthazar Bux is a shy boy who lives with his widowed father.
+One morning, Bastian's father tells his son of his concern after hearing he daydreams in school and tells Bastian he needs to stop.
+On his way to school, Bastian is chased by bullies, and escapes by hiding in a bookstore.
+He meets the owner, Carl Conrad Coreander, and Bastian's interest in books leads him to ask about the one Mr. Coreander is reading, The Neverending Story, but he advises against reading it.
+With his curiosity piqued, Bastian secretly takes the book.
+Arriving at school late, Bastian hides in the building's attic to read.

-The book describes the fantasy world of Fantasia slowly being devoured by a malevolent force called "The Nothing".
-The Childlike Empress, who rules Fantasia, has fallen ill, and the young warrior Atreyu is tasked to discover a cure, believing that once the Empress is well, the Nothing will no longer be a threat.
-Atreyu is given a medallion called the Auryn that can guide and protect him in the quest.
-As Atreyu sets out, the Nothing summons a vicious and highly intelligent wolf-like creature named Gmork and sends him to kill Atreyu.
+The book describes the world of Fantasia, a fantasy realm that is slowly being destroyed by a malevolent force called "The Nothing".
+Messengers are heading to the Ivory Tower to seek help from The Childlike Empress.
+To their dismay, they learn that she has fallen ill.
+The young warrior Atreyu is tasked with discovering a cure for her illness in order to save Fantasia.
+Atreyu is given an amulet called Auryn that can guide and protect him in the quest.
+As Atreyu sets out, a wolf-like being named Gmork is sent to kill Atreyu.

-Atreyu's quest directs him to the giant, turtle-like adviser Morla the Ancient One in the Swamps of Sadness.
-Though the Auryn protects Atreyu, his beloved horse Artax is lost to the swamp, and he continues alone.
-Morla, who is allergic to youth, can't help Atreyu, but reluctantly directs him to the Southern Oracle, ten thousand miles distant.
-Gmork closes in as Atreyu succumbs to exhaustion trying to escape the Swamps, but is narrowly saved by the luck dragon Falkor.
-Falkor takes him to the home of two gnomes who live near the gates to the Southern Oracle.
-Atreyu crosses the first gate, but is perplexed when the second gate—a mirror that shows the viewer's true self—reveals a boy which Bastian recognizes as himself.
+Atreyu's quest leads him to seek the advice of Morla, the Ancient One, in the Swamps of Sadness.
+While making their way through the swamp, Atreyu's horse Artax is overcome by the sadness and sinks into the swamp, leaving Atreyu to continue alone.
+Morla, being a prisoner in the swamp, can't assist Atreyu and doesn't have the answers he seeks, but directs Atreyu to the Southern Oracle, ten thousand miles distant.
+Gmork closes in as an exhausted Atreyu begins to sink into the swamp before being saved by the Luck Dragon Falkor, who takes him to the home of Urgl and Engywook, two gnomes who live near the gates to the Southern Oracle.
+Atreyu just manages to make it through the first deadly gate but at the second gate, a mirror reveals an image of Bastian reading the book.
 Atreyu eventually meets the Southern Oracle, who tells him that the only way to save the Empress is to find a human child who lives beyond the boundaries of Fantasia to give her a new name.
-Atreyu and Falkor flee, as the Nothing consumes the Southern Oracle.